 We are a student group focused on organizing events and curating content for law students to learn about career opportunities in intelligence law and national security law while making meaningful connections with industry practitioners.

 Promotes physical fitness, friendly competition, camaraderie among the student body, and participation in local community service, recreational sports leagues, and other sporting opportunities.

 Mason’s Multicultural Alliance (“MMA”) is a non-partisan organization.
 MMA’s goals are to promote multicultural appreciation, to advocate for issues that affect our members, to create multicultural education opportunities, and to celebrate the diverse backgrounds of our student body.

 Provides members with an opportunity to develop skills in appellate advocacy; holds 2 annual intramural moot court competitions and an extramural competition.

-Dedicated to exploring Islamic legal issues and bringing a greater understanding of Islam and the legal profession to all members of George Mason Law School community.
+Dedicated to exploring Islamic legal issues and bringing a greater understanding of Islam and the legal profession to all members of Antonin Scalia Law School, George Mason University community.